TY-Cheng/n225-open-gap-tail/docs/paper_plan.md

 The DST absorption test is a headline empirical result, not only a calendar control.
 The design estimates U.S.-close incremental forecast gains separately in EST and EDT regimes and tests whether those gains are attenuated when the OSE night session has roughly one hour after the U.S. close to absorb information.
 The main estimand is an absorption pattern: whether the U.S.-close predictor block improves lower-tail loss functions less in EDT than in EST after common controls are held fixed.

+### Absorption Coefficient

+The headline summary statistic is an absorption coefficient:

+`alpha_absorb = 1 - FZ_gain_EDT / FZ_gain_EST`.

+`FZ_gain` is the reduction in pre-specified Fissler-Ziegel loss from adding the U.S.-close predictor block to the benchmark information set in a given DST regime.
+Values near zero indicate that the extra EDT hour does not materially reduce the U.S.-close forecast gain.
+Values near one indicate that the extra hour absorbs most of the signal measured in EST. If `FZ_gain_EST` is near zero or has the wrong sign, the ratio is not reported as a coefficient; the table reports the two regime-specific gains and confidence intervals instead.
+The coefficient is descriptive forecast evidence, not a structural absorption parameter.

 ## Research Questions

 The main question is: